rant-lang/rant/README.md

 ### Rant is concise

-Common operations have shorter syntax.
-This means you can apply Rant to your most common use cases with minimal code.
+Rant's standard library provides convenient utilities for many common use cases, cutting down on the amount of boilerplate you need to write.

-For more complex generation, Rant makes templating tasks far more painless than in conventional programming languages with its powerful set of synchronization, branching, and generation tools.
+Even for more complex generation tasks, Rant has your back.
+With its powerful set of synchronization, branching, and generation tools, you can get results with far less code than conventional programming languages.

 ### Rant is flexible

 Rant does more than generate random strings: its behavior is infinitely configurable for a wide range of use cases ranging from natural language generation to simple code templating.
 What you do with it is up to you!

-In addition to its rock-solid string generation tools, Rant offers a fully-featured variable system including common primitives like numbers and booleans as well as collection types.
-And with Rant's extensive formatting tools, you can fine-tune how anything prints.
+Need to work with structured data rather than just strings?
+No problem.
+Rant offers a fully-featured object model including common primitives like numbers and booleans as well as collection types like maps and lists.

 ## Getting started